Robert Galley

+World War II conduct and war crimes

+During his service with the 2nd Armored Division (2e DB), Galley's battlefield conduct became a subject of historical scrutiny regarding the treatment of prisoners of war (POWs).
+On September 12, 1944, during the liberation of Andelot-Blancheville, official photographs taken by military photographer Alexandre Krementchousky documented Galley executing captured German soldiers.
+Two notable images housed in the collection of the Musée de la Libération de Paris include Photo No. 1301, showing Galley standing over three dead German soldiers with a Colt .45 pistol, and Photo No. 1302, titled "Robert Galley at Andelot avenging Adjudant-Chef Roger Deschamps", which captures Galley aiming his pistol at the back of a moving German soldier in retaliation for a fallen French tank commander.

+Further allegations surfaced in 1997 with the publication of the wartime memoir Le chemin le plus long by fellow 501e RCC veteran Pierre Quillet.
+Quillet detailed other battlefield executions ordered or committed by Galley, including the killing of a disguised Waffen-SS soldier at Écouché and the execution of captured SS troops in Bavaria just days before the war ended.
+Galley faced no post-war prosecution or military tribunals for these events.

 After the war, Galley passed the entrance examinations to the French graduate engineering schools and was admitted to the Ecole Centrale Paris, from which he graduated in 1949.

 He worked and held various positions in areas of petroleum, nuclear energy, and informatics.
 From 1955 to 1966, he headed the construction of various nuclear plants and research facilities for the CEA.
 He was the Deputy Information Officer to the French Prime Minister and Chairman of the Board of Directors of INRIA in 1967.

 Galley began his political career in 1968.
 He served as a government minister for fourteen consecutive years within the administrations of three French Presidents - Charles de Gaulle, Georges Pompidou and Valéry Giscard d'Estaing.
 Galley held the portfolios of Minister of Infrastructure, Minister of Housing, Minister of Research and Space, Minister of Telecommunications, Minister of Transportation, Minister of Defence from 1973 to 1974, and Minister of Cooperation from 1976 to 1980.

 Galley also served as Mayor of Troyes from 1972 to 1995.

 Robert Galley died in Troyes, France, on June 8, 2012, at the age of 91.